swcarpentry/shell-novice/episodes/02-filedir.md

 ~~~
 {: .output}

-Many bash commands, and programs that people have written that can be
-run from within bash, support a `--help` flag to display more
-information on how to use the commands or programs.

 > ## Unsupported command-line options
 > If you try to use an option (flag) that is not supported, `ls` and other programs
-> will print an error message similar to this:
+> will usually print an error message similar to this:
 >
 > ~~~
 > $ ls -j